-- If the police officer doesn’t show up to court you win!
+- If the police officer doesn’t show up to court, you win!
 The ticket is dismissed for want of prosecution as there is no evidence to support the allegation against you.

+- When you enter the court, bow as a sign of respect and stand up when you address the court.
+First impressions are important!

 - The court is presided over by a Justice of the Peace (the “JP”).
 You refer to the JP as “Your Worship”.
 When you enter the court bow as a sign of respect and stand up when you address the court.
 First Impressions are important.

-- By disputing the ticket it also provides you an opportunity to ask the JP for a fine reduction or time to pay.
+By disputing the ticket it also provides you an opportunity to ask the JP for a fine reduction or time to pay.

 The Danger of Points